College of Education and Human Development

 Yue Zhao

-Yue is a first-year PhD student in the QME program.
-She is interested in developing and applying longitudinal statistical models for educational and psychological data.
-She believes that each data set has its unique features, therefore her focus is developing and/or extending statistical models to address the uniqueness of each data set.
+Yue is a second-year PhD student in the QME program with a keen interest in developing and applying longitudinal statistical models for educational and psychological data.
+She recognizes that each dataset has unique characteristics and focuses her efforts on developing or extending statistical models to address these distinctive features effectively.

 Past PhD students